Pacers vs. Magic: Play-by-play, highlights and reactions

 James Boyd @RomeovilleKid

-Chris Duarte (left big toe) is probable, and Lance Stephenson (left ankle) is doubtful.
+Chris Duarte (left big toe) is OUT tonight and Lance Stephenson (left ankle sprain) is IN, per #Pacers coach Rick Carlisle. – 5:38 PM

-Myles Turner, T.J.
-Warren, T.J.
-McConnell and Ricky Rubio are out as well. – 3:52 PM

-Chris Duarte (left big toe) is probable, and Lance Stephenson (left ankle) is doubtful.
+Chris Duarte (left big toe) is OUT tonight and Lance Stephenson (left ankle sprain) is IN, per #Pacers coach Rick Carlisle. – 5:38 PM

-Myles Turner, T.J.
-Warren, T.J.
-McConnell and Ricky Rubio are out as well. – 3:52 PM

 Indiana Pacers @Pacers